web analytics

 He may also undergo an unexplained loss of body weight, suffer pain in the bones that cannot subside.

-As a rare case a man with prostate cancer may not show or experience any symptom at all.
+In a rare case, a man with prostate cancer may not show or experience any symptoms at all.

 This is the reason many a times prostate cancer is not detected until it is late and has spread to other parts of the body.

-Prostate cancer is curable in majority of cases when diagnosed on time.
+Prostate cancer is curable in the majority of cases when diagnosed on time.

 6- Is Prevention of Prostate Cancer Possible?

-All men are nowadays aware of the risk of developing the prostate cancer, but not sure about the prevention of prostate cancer and if it is possible or not.
+All men are nowadays aware of the risk of developing prostate cancer, but are not sure about the prevention of prostate cancer and whether it is possible or not.

-They should also know that even though some factors might increase their chance of getting this disease, but they may not be the necessarily cause of it.
+They should also know that even though some factors might increase their chance of getting this disease, they may not necessarily be the cause of it.

-It is possible that some men with these risk factors never even develop the condition while others who catches the disease never had the risk factors.
+It is possible that some men with these risk factors never even develop the condition, while others who catch the disease never had the risk factors.

-So while the causes of prostate cancer have not yet been clearly established we cannot talk about prevention of prostate cancer.
+So while the causes of prostate cancer have not yet been established, we cannot talk about the prevention of prostate cancer.

 Studies have found quite a few factors that are about…

-- and diets links to the increasing risk of developing this condition.
+• and diets are linked to the increasing risk of developing this condition.

 7- Is Prostate Cancer Genetic?

-The primary risk factor of any type of cancer is that of genetics.
+The primary risk factor of any type of cancer is genetic.

 Prostate cancer can run in families.

-Having a close relative with the disease can doubles the chance of developing the prostate cancer himself.
+Having a close relative with the disease can double the chance of developing prostate cancer himself.

-So in this case the prevention of prostate cancer is very important to be checked by the doctor in the regular basis.
+So in this case, the prevention of prostate cancer is very important to be checked by a doctor regularly.

 You can ask your family doctor to do the prostate test at younger age to make sure to do prevention of prostate cancer before it occurs.